darshan-kale-dsi/Bank-Marketing-Campaign/README.md

 ## Business Case

 A Portuguese bank executed a marketing campaign involving phone calls, aimed at selling term deposit subscriptions to clients.
 The initial phase of the campaign targeted around 45,000 clients, achieving approximately 5,000 subscriptions (~11% success rate) over a two-month period.
-Below is the breakdown of the estimated costs for this campaign.
+Below is the breakdown of the "estimated" cost for this campaign.

 ##### Team Costs (Salaries)